Loading...

 acceleration on a v-t graph

-Solution: As mentioned, the average acceleration is the slope of the line segment joining two arbitrary points on the v-t graph whereas instantaneous acceleration is the slope of a tangent line at a specific instant of time.
+Solution: As mentioned, the average acceleration is the slope of the line segment joining two arbitrary points on the v-t graph, whereas instantaneous acceleration is the slope of a tangent line at a specific instant of time

-(a) First, locate the corresponding values of velocities in the given time interval \begin{gather*} t=1\,{\rm s}\quad \to \quad v=1\,{\rm m/s}\\t=2\,{\rm s}\quad \to \quad v=5\,{\rm m/s}\end{gather*}
+(a) First, locate the corresponding values of velocities in the given time interval: \begin{gather*} t=1\,{\rm s}\quad \to \quad v=1\,{\rm m/s}\\t=2\,{\rm s}\quad \to \quad v=5\,{\rm m/s}\end{gather*}

 finding acceleration on a v-t graph-solution

-Next, by applying the definition of slope as the change in vertical axis over the change in horizontal axis, we have \begin{align*}\text{slope}&=\frac{\text{vertical change}}{\text{horizontal change}}\\\\&=\frac{v_2-v_1}{t_2-t_1}\\\\&=\frac{5-1}{2-1}\\\\&=4\,{\rm m/s^2}\end{align*} Therefore, during time interval $[1\,{\rm s},2\,{\rm s}]$, the car's speed changes at a constant rate of $4\,{\rm m/s^2}$.
+Next, by applying the definition of slope as the change in the vertical axis over the change in the horizontal axis, we have: \begin{align*}\text{slope}&=\frac{\text{vertical change}}{\text{horizontal change}}\\\\&=\frac{v_2-v_1}{t_2-t_1}\\\\&=\frac{5-1}{2-1}\\\\&=4\,{\rm m/s^2}\end{align*} Therefore, during time interval $[1\,{\rm s},2\,{\rm s}]$, the car's speed changes at a constant rate of $4\,{\rm m/s^2}$.

-(c) The v-t graph in this time interval is a straight line so the slope of the line segment between any two points equals the slope of the tangent line at each point in this interval.
+(c) The v-t graph in this time interval is a straight line, so the slope of the line segment between any two points equals the slope of the tangent line at each point in this interval.

 To find the slope of the tangent line at point $A$ or the instantaneous acceleration at time $t=1.5\,{\rm s}$, select two arbitrary points in this interval and compute its slope.

 One point is selected as $O$ and the other is $A$ itself.
-The slope of this line segment equals the slope of tangent line at point $A$. \begin{align*}\text{slope}&=\frac{\text{vertical change}}{\text{horizontal change}}\\\\&=\frac{v_A-v_O}{t_A-t_O}\\\\&=\frac{3-1}{1.5-1}\\\\&=4\,{\rm m/s^2}\end{align*} As expected, the slope at point $A$ was equal to the slope of line segment of $OB$.
+The slope of this line segment equals the slope of the tangent line at point $A$. \begin{align*}\text{slope}&=\frac{\text{vertical change}}{\text{horizontal change}}\\\\&=\frac{v_A-v_O}{t_A-t_O}\\\\&=\frac{3-1}{1.5-1}\\\\&=4\,{\rm m/s^2}\end{align*} As expected, the slope at point $A$ was equal to the slope of line segment $OB$.

-Thus, as a general rule keep in mind that in a straight line velocity-time graph, average acceleration equals instantaneous acceleration.
+Thus, as a general rule, keep in mind that in a straight-line velocity-time graph, average acceleration equals instantaneous acceleration

 At point $C$, the situation is different.
-We don't have the value of time at this point but we see that point $C$ lies in a straight line where the coordinates of their initial and final points are known.
+We don't have the value of time at this point, but we see that point $C$ lies on a straight line where the coordinates of the initial and final points are known.
 So, the slope between these two known points is \[\text{slope}=\frac{v_f-v_i}{t_f-t_i}=\frac{2-5}{4-3.5}=-6\,{\rm m/s^2}\] Therefore, the instantaneous acceleration at point $C$ is $-6\,{\rm m/s^2}$.

 Example (2): The velocity vs. time graph for an object moving along a straight path is shown below.
 Discuss the direction of the motion throughout the path.